martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   Names.
 See {{LDAP-DN, Section 2}}.

 source domain:
-: The fully qualified DNS domain name that a client expects an application service to present in the certificate.
+: The FQDN that a client expects an application service to present in the certificate.
 This is typically input by a human user, configured into a client, or provided by reference such as URL.
 The combination of a source domain and, optionally, an application